Our Volunteers

 What do AZEVN Volunteers do?

-- Jointly create the annual AZEVN Newsletter to be distributed to all members.
+- Jointly create the annual AZEVN Newsletter, in conjunction with the AZEVN Marketing Co-Ordinator, to be distributed to all members within six months of the annual conference.

 - Present a 10-minute case study or a poster presentation at the annual AZEVN Conference.

-- Assist AZEVN Officers at AZEVN Events to ensure a smooth operation.
+- Assist AZEVN Officers where necessary to ensure the smooth operation of AZEVN Events.

 - Actively engage with the AZEVN Committee to provide support.